-Currently Teri is overjoyed to be the first Malt Innovation Center Manager for Great Western Malting Company in Vancouver, Washington, where she brews on a tricked-out PLC-controlled dual-kettle one-barrel brewery.
-In 2016 the Malt Innovation Center will expand to include a pilot malting unit, a pilot roaster, and eventually if Federal and State law allows it, a pilot distillery in 2017.
+Currently Teri is happy to be the first Malt Innovation Center Manager for Great Western Malting Company in Vancouver, Washington, where she brews on a tricked-out PLC-controlled dual-kettle one-barrel brewery.
+In 2017 the Malt Innovation Center expanded to include a 150 KG pilot malting unit.

 With the good fortune to be in the right place at the right time (except for that pesky burn accident), Teri has been able to surf the wave of the craft beer revolution since she first went pro in 1988.
 She has enjoyed many "Firsts" in her career including first woman craft brewmaster west of the Rockies, first in California, first in Oregon; first woman craft brewmaster who wasn't an owner and was hired for the job; first Oregon Brewers Guild Treasurer, first woman Oregon Brewers Guild board member; first woman Class President at the Siebel Institute of Brewing Technology, and probably other firsts that she can't remember right now.

 And since apparently people want to know... to her knowledge she was the third woman craft brewmaster in the USA in 1988.
 (The first two were, in order: Mellie Pullman in 1986, and Carol Stoudt in 1987.)